 Louisa had been stricken with Rheumatoid arthritis.
 That made it difficult to tolerate cold conditions in Montana.
-No doubt that's the reason they moved to the California family home.7 Now settled in, Morgan heard of other options.
-Louisa had written they needed a way to earn a living.
-Morgan must have perked up his ears listening to his brothers talk about Tombstone AZ!
+No doubt that's why they moved to the California family home.7 Now settled in, Morgan was open to options, knowing they needed a way to earn a living.
+He must have perked up his ears listening to his brothers talk about Tombstone AZ!

 Louisa wrote her sister that Morgan started out for Tombstone Arizona on July 20, 1880.6 She stayed behind in California at that time.
-He reached Tombstone by the end of the month.
+He reached Tombstone by month’s end.
 His brothers Wyatt, James and Virgil were already there.
-Morgan roomed with Fred Dodge, a Wells Fargo employee.16
+Morgan roomed with Wells Fargo employee, Fred Dodge.16

-Virgil Earp was hired to be deputy U.S. Marshal under Crawley Dake for Arizona Territory.
+Virgil Earp was hired as deputy U.S. Marshal under Crawley Dake for Arizona Territory.
 He liked to keep things in the family.
 So he'd use his brothers as deputies when needed.
 Morgan Earp was experienced for the job, from his law days in Montana.
 So he assisted Virgil often.

 Glenn Boyer, Morgan Earp biographer, wrote that Morgan was “a pretty fair, and active, lawman in his own right in Tombstone….The cases in which Morgan was involved are largely routine in connection with working as a deputy for his brothers.”6

 However, Morgan was noted as part of the Earp family by local ranch-hands known as Cochise County Cow-boys.
 The County Sheriff, John Behan, was friendly to this group.
 Many town-folk also got along well with them.
 One local newspaper supported them.
-So the Earps were at odds with this faction: the Cow-boys.
+So the Earps were at odds with this Cow-boy faction.
 Nerves went on edge when Virgil and his brother deputies enforced the law, as they saw it.
 When Morgan arrived in town, the Cowboys noted him as part of the Earp family.
 And in particular, when he acted in his deputy role.

 In addition to his deputy work, Morgan worked riding shotgun for Wells Fargo stagecoach runs.
 A part time occupation from mid 1880 to early 1881.
-The pay wasn't great considering possible dangers involved at times.6
+The pay wasn't great considering dangers involved at times.6